albertopeam/GO/cosmoshub/submit-transaction/README.md

 Making a transaction:

+* Load or create an account
+  * Change the bool value `newAccounts := true` if you want to create a new account
+  * Otherwise it will use the `from` and `to` files that contains the default seeds
 * Before start its needed to fund your address with some atom(testnet atom has no real value).
 Go to [discord](https://discord.com/channels/669268347736686612/953697793476821092) and request some atom to the faucet channel bot
   * Command: `$request [cosmos-address] theta`
   * Review received atom on the expected adddress in the [tesnet explorer](https://explorer.theta-testnet.polypore.xyz/account/) to check funded wallet
+* Verify the balance in the destination address in a [explorer](https://explorer.theta-testnet.polypore.xyz)
+* Create a GRPC connection that we will use in some of the next steps.
 * Create the transaction:
-  * Create a GRPC connection that we will use in some of the next steps.
   * Get accountNumber and sequence querying the x/auth module
     * Using the GRPC connection query Account for an address
     * Unpack response